erri120/lotus/README.md

 This is a medium Modlist. _What is medium_ you may ask.
 It is not heavy but also not light.
 It has re-textures for most but not all textures.
 It fixes a lot but not all bugs.
 It can be expanded upon but not with everything you see on the Nexus.

 ## Installation

+### Pre-Installation

+Before you can go and start Wabbajack, there is still some stuff you need to do:

+**Have a clean Skyrim Special Edition Installation available**:

+I highly recommend uninstalling the game through Steam, deleting the game folder and reinstalling it.
+You should also clean up the `Skyrim Special Edition` folder in `Documents/My Games/`.

+**Disable Steam Overlay**:

+The Steam Overlay can cause issues with ENB and is recommended to be turned off.

+Open the Properties window (right click the game in your Library->Properties), navigate to the _General_ tab and un-tick the _Enable the Steam Overlay while in-game_ checkbox.

+**Change Steams automatic updates config**:

+SSE is still being updated by Bethesda (they only add Creation Club content).
+Whenever the game updates, the entire modding community goes silent for the next one or two weeks because some mods need to be updated to the latest game runtime version.

+To ensure that Steam does not automatically updates the game for you, head over to the Properties window, navigate to the _Updates_ tab and change _Automatic updates_ to _Only update this game when I launch it_.
+You should also disable the Steam Cloud while you're at it.

+**Play the game in English**:

+Just do it.
+This entire Modlist is in English and 99% of all mods you will find are also in English.
+I highly recommend playing the game in English and **I will not give support to people with a non-English game**.

+Open the Steam Properties window, navigate to the _Language_ tab and select _English_ from the dropdown menu.

+**Change the base Skyrim settings**:

+After you have done everything above and now have a clean SSE installation you can start the Launcher and open the _Options_ menu.

+1) Click on _Ultra_
+2) Set the _Aspect Ratio_ and _Resolution_ to your monitor's native values
+3) Set _Antialiasing_ to _Off_
+4) Uncheck _Windowed Mode_ and _Borderless_

+### Wabbajack

+Let's get to the actual installation.
+Grab the latest release from [GitHub](https://github.com/erri120/lotus/releases).
+Since I'm part of the Wabbajack Team and actively developing the program, I include the exact build used to create the Modlist in the release.
+This means you will download Wabbajack from here and **not** from the Wabbajack release page.

+Download the release to a _working folder_.
+This folder **must not** be in _common folders_ like your Desktop, Downloads or Program Files folder.
+It's best to create a Wabbajack folder at `C:/Wabbajack` or on any other drive.

+The download and installation process can take a very long time depending on your system specs.
+Wabbajack will calculate the amount of threads it will use at the start of the installation.
+To have the highest amount of threads and thus the fastest speed, it is advised to have the working folder on an SSD.

+**Installation**:

+1) Open Wabbajack
+2) Load the Modlist from Disk
+3) Check that the paths are correctly set
+4) Click Begin
+5) Wait a long time for Wabbajack to finish

+Check [In-Game MCM Options](#in-game-mcm-options) once you have started the game.

 ## Updating